 Matching the Field Label to the Zendesk Custom Field Name is preferred, but not required.

 - Complete the other mandatory fields, then click Next.

 - Click Next again, then click Save.

 - Click the Zendesk tab in the Zendesk for Salesforce app.

-- In the Ticket Mapping section, click Get Custom Ticket Fields.
+- In the Ticket Sending to Salesforce section, click Get Custom Ticket Fields.

 A list of custom fields from your Zendesk account appears.
 Note: You must have already created custom fields in Zendesk.